19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Books.md

 Spell Books are NOT charged.
 This means they do NOT have a spell stored in them.

-Spell Scrolls are *Charged Spells*.
+Spell Scrolls are *Single Use Magic Items*.
 A PC must look into [Crafting Magic Items](../Crafting/Crafting%20Magic%20Items.md) if they want to make them.
 These are the type of scrolls BX adventure supplements will usually refer to in treasure descriptions.
 Spell Scrolls disintegrate after one use.

 Typically, however, a Spell Scroll DOES also count as a *Spell Book*.